neil7057/pjl_host_system/README.md

 -   #### Sign Up Testing
     -   The cursor is automatically positioned at the start of the first input field.
 Validation is mostly taken care of by django allauth but was tested field by field with valid and invalid entries.
-    -   A confirmation email message was displayed and a confirmation email sent.
+    -   A "confirmation email" message was displayed and a confirmation email sent.
     -   Once the confirmation email was acknowledged, Login was enabled

 -   #### Log In Testing